MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-set-up-invoice-rounding.md

 > [!NOTE]
 >  In addition to the invoice rounding features, you can round amounts on invoices by the unit-amount rounding feature and the amount rounding feature.

-## <a name="how-to-set-up-general-ledger-accounts-for-invoice-rounding-differences"></a>How to: Set up general ledger accounts for invoice rounding differences
+## <a name="set-up-general-ledger-accounts-for-invoice-rounding-differences"></a>Set up general ledger accounts for invoice rounding differences
 To use the automatic invoice rounding function, you must set up the general ledger account or accounts where rounding differences will be posted.
 Before you can do this, you must set up GST product posting groups.
 For more information, see [Set up GST](finance-setup-vat.md).

 ### <a name="to-set-up-general-ledger-accounts-for-invoice-rounding-differences"></a>To set up general ledger accounts for invoice rounding differences